 You may initially see some roller/brush strokes.
 After a few minutes, it will form a smooth seamless membrane.

 Butyl Liquid Rubber will be somewhat tacky for a couple hours.
 It will still not be fully cured for 6-8 hours, but you will be able to walk on the roof/surface within 24 hours, assuming temps were 55° and above.
 Higher temperatures will decrease the curing time and lower temperatures will increase the time.

 There are more details on spraying in our brochure, which can be printed from our website.
 Airless equipment needs only one hose from pump to gun, but it must generate pressures of 3,500 to 4,000 psi, and specific hose length needs to be used due high pressure drops.
 Air-atomized equipment requires two hoses to the gun, making it more cumbersome to maneuver.
 It also requires the addition of a compressor.

-PUMP is capable of delivering three to four gallons per minute at 3,500 to 4,000 psi HOSE if 3/8-inch ID max.
-Permissible length is 150 feet when using a .019 tip if 1/2-inch ID maximum.
+PUMP must be capable of delivering three to four gallons per minute at 3,500 to 4,000 psi HOSE with 3/8-inch ID max.
+Permissible length is 150 feet when using a .019 tip with 1/2-inch ID maximum.
 Permissible length is 200 feet when using a .21 tip.